 3. Add flour of choice, baking soda, and LiteSalt.
 Using a wooden spoon or stiff spatula, stir till combined.

 4. Add chocolate chips and pecans.
 Stir till evenly dispersed.
 Place dough into/onto prepared pan.
-If using a sheet pan, use spatula to form dough into 12x5-inch log.
-If using a biscotti pan, press dough with spatula to fill pan evenly.
+If using a sheet pan, use a spatula to form dough into a 12x5-inch log.
+If using a biscotti pan, press the dough with a spatula to fill the pan evenly.